Smritigit1202/Image-Processing-using-Python/README.md

 # Image as Data

-## Aim
-To read, write, and explore image data.

 ## Introduction
 Image data is commonly used to represent graphic or pictorial information.
 It consists of pixel-based representations that can be created, collected, and stored using image constructor devices.
 Various industry-standard formats, such as TIFF, GIF, and PCX, are used to store image data, making it accessible for different software applications, including GIS and image processing systems.